STARS4ALL/TESS-IDA-TOOLS/doc/TESS-IDA-TOOLS-Example.md

 ### Use TESS-IDA-TOOLS

-Download the IDA monthly file `stars289_2022-03.dat` and convert into an ECSV file using our pipleline tool
+Download a single IDA monthly file `stars289_2022-03.dat` and convert into an ECSV file using our pipleline tool

 ```bash
 tess-ida-pipe --console single --in-dir IDA --out-dir ECSV --name stars289 --month 2022-03